Manhattan Clam Chowder - ☺♥♥♥☺T

 Remove the pot of Manhattan clam chowder from the heat, keeping the lid on the pot.

-If you plan to eat right away then follow the remainder of these directions now.
-Otherwise, keep the lid on the pot and let the contents cool and rest overnight, then reheat the chowder the next day when you are ready to eat.
+If you plan to eat right away then follow the remainder of the directions now.
+Otherwise, keep the lid on the pot and let the contents cool and rest overnight, then reheat the chowder the next day to serving temperature, with stirring, when you are ready to eat.
+Ladle it into guest serving bowls as needed, top it with chopped parsley, and serve it with oyster crackers.

 Pour the chowder into the pre-warmed soup tureen and top it with the chopped parsley.
 Remove and discard the bay leaves.